 The course is designed for water and wastewater treatment professionals and urban water cycle specialists.
-Post graduate students in civil and environmental engineering, specialists form governmental non-governmental organizations are encouraged to join.
+Post graduate students in civil and environmental engineering, specialists from governmental non-governmental organizations are encouraged to join.

 The online course consists of video lectures, handouts and power point presentations that will guide participants through the theory; video demonstration of laboratory courses will be used for illustrating the experiments to the students.